shopware/docs/guides/hosting/installation-updates/deployments/build-w-o-db.md

 To compile the Storefront theme, you will need the theme variables from the database.
 To allow compiling it without a database, it is possible to dump the variables to the private file system of Shopware.
 This file system interacts with the local folder `files/theme-config` by default, but for it to be compiled, it should be shared such that settings are shared across deployments.
 This can be achieved, for example, by using a [storage adapter like s3](../../infrastructure/filesystem.md).
 The configuration can be dumped using the command `bin/console theme:dump`, or it happens automatically when changing theme settings or assigning a new theme.

 This means that you still **need a dumped configuration from a system with a working database setup**.
-You than need to copy these files to your setup without a database and follow the steps below.
+You then need to copy these files to your setup without a database and follow the steps below.

 By default, Shopware still tries to load configurations from the database.
 In the next step, you will need to change the loader to `StaticFileConfigLoader`.
 To change that, you will need to create a new file, `config/packages/storefront.yaml` with the following content: